garystafford/nlp-client/nlp-app/README.md

 This Helm 3 chart will install all Kubernetes resources to the `nlp-app` namespace for the NLP Application API.
 First, update your environment specific values in the chart's `values.yaml` file.

-Prerequisite: Metrics Server for HPA
+Prerequisite: Kubernetes Metrics Server for HPA

 <https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html>